majiinB/Deck_API-Gateway/README.md

 ---

-# 🚪 Deck API Gateway
+# 🚪 Deck AI API Service

-The Deck API Gateway serves as a bridge between your "Deck" application and both the OpenAI API and Gemini AI, facilitating the processing and connection of data.
-It provides endpoints for interacting with the Deck application and leveraging the power of these AI services for generating flashcards and enhancing productivity.
+**Deck AI API Service** is a microservice within the *Deck* ecosystem that handles all AI-related functionalities.
+It integrates Gemini AI to process user input, generate flashcards, generate quizzes, help moderate deck of flashcards and enhance productivity.
+This service provides dedicated endpoints for AI-driven content generation, ensuring seamless interaction between the *Deck* application and AI models.

 ---